-Taking all the above into consideration, I would like to call upon the Commission to:
+Taking all the above into consideration, I would like to call upon the Council to:

-- Take immediate action and adopt without delay the EU common guidelines on the application of countermeasures to minimise the spread of the 2019 novel coronavirus in the population, based on scientific evidence from ECDC and WHO and recommendations and supervise their implementation in the Member States, using all political and economic tools at disposal. - Facilitate effective cooperation between the Member States and strongly invite them to adopt the identical and consistent countermeasures to COVID-19, taking into consideration the current dynamics of the epidemiological situation. - Assess all the possibilities under the current legal framework, such as Decision No 1082/2013/EU on serious cross-border threats to health, to step up the cooperation and solidarity among the Member States, and condemn all unilateral and contradictory measures taken on the national level.
+- Take immediate action and call on the Member States to adopt without delay and in cooperation with the European Commission the common guidelines on the application of countermeasures to minimise the spread of the 2019 novel coronavirus in the population, based on scientific evidence from ECDC and WHO and recommendations and supervise their implementation in the Member States, using all political and economic tools at disposal. - Facilitate effective and cross-sectoral cooperation between the Member States and strongly invite them to adopt the identical and consistent countermeasures to COVID-19, taking into consideration the interconnection of our economic systems and ensuring the same level of protection for all EU citizens. - Assess all the possibilities under the current legal framework, such as Decision No 1082/2013/EU on serious cross-border threats to health, to step up the cooperation and solidarity among the Member States, and condemn all unilateral and contradictory measures taken on the national level.

-Further, the Commission should take immediate action, in cooperation with Member States and Council, to:
+Further, the Council should take immediate action, in cooperation with Member States and Commission, to:

 - Secure large-scale high-throughput testing of COVID 19 across Europe by helping individual countries obtain necessary equipment if their testing capacity is insufficient.
 The ability to test on a scale in the tens of millions is critical in saving lives, slowing down the epidemic and last, but not least, help restart the active economy since people can not return to work without being properly tested. - Reconsider the recent proposal of the EU to mobilize €140 million of public and private funding for promising research on vaccines, diagnosis and treatment as insufficient.
-In light of recent crises, the funding should be dramatically increased.

-- Map the availability of crucial medical supplies and provide this information to individual countries, as the EU has imposed limits on exports of medical equipment outside its borders.
+In light of recent crises, the funding should be dramatically increased. - Map the availability of crucial medical supplies and provide this information to individual countries, as the EU has imposed limits on exports of medical equipment outside its borders.
 The EU should call for solidarity among member countries with nations that are better equipped helping those that are lacking specific pieces of equipment or important medical supplies.

 Even though the European Commission is now taking stock of the available protective equipment and respiratory devices as well as their production and distribution capacity, the items monitored should be expanded to include the entire health sector.
-The EU should create a register of available goods, resources and supplies so member countries could effectively solve the problems with acute shortages.
+The EU should create a register of available goods, resources and supplies so Member States could effectively solve the problems with acute shortages.